justin-pierce/GP2040-CE-custom/docker_build.md

  - [docker-compose.yml](docker-compose.yml)
     - You probably want to remove the `env_file` line -- this is only being used by the notification system mentioned above
  - [Dockerfile](Dockerfile)

+ Then run `docker-compose up --build` from the repo's directory.